OpenNebula/addon-storpool/README.md

 ## Limitations

 1. Tested only with KVM hypervisor
 1. No support for VM snapshot because it is handled internally by libvirt.
-There is an option to use the management interface to do disk snapshots when only StorPool bacled datastores are used.
+There is an option to use the 'VM snapshot' interface to do disk snapshots when only StorPool backed datastores are used.
 1. When SYSTEM datastore integration is enabled the reported free/used/total space is the space on StorPool.
-The system filesystem monitoring could be possible by enabling the default SYSTEM DS in the cluster for monitoring purposes only.
-1. The extra to use VM checkpoint file directly on StorPool backed block device requires qemu-kvm-ev and StorPool CLI with access to the StorPool's management API installed in the hypervisor nodes.
+1. The extra to use VM checkpoint file directly on StorPool backed block device requires qemu-kvm-ev and StorPool CLI with access to the StorPool's management API installed on the hypervisor nodes.
 1. The extra features are tested/confirmed working on CentOS.
 Please notify the author for any success/failure when used on another OS.

 ## Installation